Covered wagon

 A covered wagon, also called a prairie wagon, whitetop, or prairie schooner, is a horse-drawn or ox-drawn wagon used for passengers or freight hauling.
 It has a canvas, tarpaulin, or waterproof sheet which is stretched over removable wooden bows (also called hoops or tilts) and lashed to the body of the wagon.
 They were a popular style of vehicle for overland migrations.

 Conestoga wagon

-The Conestoga wagon was a heavy American wagon of English and German type from the late 18th century and into the 19th century.
+The Conestoga wagon is a heavy American wagon of English and German type, in use from the late 18th century and into the 19th century.
 It was used for freight and drawn by teams of horses or oxen depending on load.
-The covered canvas top was supported on eight to twelve angled bows, rather than upright.
-Capacity was around 4 to 5 tons with no springs.
-Though it was boat-shaped it did not float.
+The covered canvas top is supported on eight to twelve angled bows, rather than upright ones.
+Capacity is around 4 to 5 tons and it has no springs.
+Though it is boat-shaped, it does not float.
 It was used in eastern North America for freight hauling, with some used for southward migration through the Appalachian valleys and along the Great Wagon Road.
 It was too heavy for use west of the Mississippi River; the westward wagons were lighter, and more angular or square.